Recognizing critical lines via entanglement in non-Hermitian systems: Identifying criticalities via bipartite entanglement

 The behavior of the nearest-neighbor entanglement in this region can be explained from another perspective.
 Let us consider a gauge transformation of the fermionic operators such that

 where \(e^{\mu}=\sqrt{\frac{K-\gamma}{K+\gamma}}\) and \(\theta=-\pi/2\) with \(\{c_j,\bar{c}_k\}=\delta_{jk}\).
 According to this transformation, we can re-express Eq. (\ref{eq:iksea_jw}) as

 where \(\gamma'=\sqrt{K^2-\gamma^2}\).
 This is the free-fermionic version of the Hermitian \(XY\) spin model with transverse magnetic field.
 The factorization surface of the \(XY\)-spin model, \(h_f^{XY}=\sqrt{1-\gamma'^2}\) \cite{giampaolo_prl_2008, giampaolo_prb_2009}.
 Interestingly, it coincides with the factorization surface, \(h_f=\sqrt{1+\gamma^2-K^2}\) of the non-Hermitian iKSEA in the unbroken region.
-Via the mapping in Eq. (\ref{eq:map_xy_ksea}), we can obtain a justification for the similar behavior of nearest-neighbor entanglement in the $iKSEA$ model in this unbroken region and the transverse $XY$ model.
+By the mapping in Eq. (\ref{eq:map_xy_ksea}), we can obtain a justification for the similar behavior of nearest-neighbor entanglement in the iKSEA model in this unbroken region and the transverse $XY$ model.
 The entire analysis establishes that even for the non-Hermitian system, bipartite entanglement can be a good indicator to identify all kinds of transitions, ranging from gap-closing of the energy spectrum, coalescence of eigenvectors, to vanishing entanglement surface.
-More ambitiously, in the succeeding section, we probe how entanglement is capable to detect these transitions even under quenching.
+More ambitiously, in the succeeding section, we probe how entanglement is capable of detecting these transitions even under quenching.
+Note that in literature, the block entanglement entropy of the entire system is explored to calibrate properties of the eigenstates of a non-Hermitian Hamiltonian which is different from our cases~\cite{kawabata_prx_2023,gal_scipost_2023, chen_prb_2022}.